 In other words, active investing is more suitable for you.

 If you are doing active investing, I highly recommend that you check out Motley Fool Stock Advisor which is one of the best stock-picking services.

-So far, I’ve gotten quite a lot of profitable stock ideas that I would have otherwise missed out.
+So far, I’ve gotten quite a lot of profitable stock ideas that I would have otherwise missed out on.

 You can read my review on Motley Fool Stock Advisor here.

-However, if you don’t want to spend a lot of time to pick and manage your own investments, then you should consider passive investing.
+However, if you don’t want to spend a lot of time picking and managing your own investments, then you should consider passive investing.

 Passive investing is probably better for you if :